 Evora Central Portugal, Portugal Travel Guide

-The Alentejo region's history, marked by periods of scarcity, led to a resourceful and flavorful culinary tradition.
+The Alentejo region's history, marked by intervals of scarcity, led to a resourceful and flavorful culinary tradition.

 Pork, especially the Iberian black pig, and lamb are main meat sources.
 Olive oil, produced in abundance, is the main cooking fat.
-Fresh herbs like coriander, mint, and pennyroyal are generously used.
-The region's wine production is integral to its culinary identity.
+Newly picked herbs like coriander, mint, and pennyroyal are generously used.
+The region's wine production is essential for its culinary identity.

 Unlike northern or coastal regions focusing on seafood, Alentejo cuisine prioritizes robust meat dishes.